AdobeDocs/experience-manager-64.en/help/release-notes/sp-release-notes.md

 >
 >For customers with Feature Packs installed on AEM 6.4.
 Optional Feature Packs provided by Adobe have dependencies on the release version and service pack.
 If you have any Feature Pack installed, please contact the AEM Customer Care team to validate the compatibility of those feature packs with this service pack for AEM 6.4.

-* AEM 6.4.4.0 requires AEM 6.4.
+* AEM 6.4.5.0 requires AEM 6.4.
 Please visit [upgrade documentation](../sites/deploying/using/upgrade.md) for detailed instructions.
 * The Service Pack download is available on Adobe Package Share, which you can access directly from the AEM 6.4 instance.
-* On a deployment with MongoDB and multiple instances, AEM 6.4.4.0 has to be installed on one of the Author instances using the Package Manager.
+* On a deployment with MongoDB and multiple instances, install AEM 6.4.5.0 on one of the Author instances using the Package Manager.
-* Before installing the service pack, ensure to:

-    1. Have a snapshot or fresh backup of your AEM instance. **Uninstalling the AEM 6.4.4.0 package is not supported**.
+* Before installing the service pack, ensure to have a snapshot or fresh backup of your AEM instance.
 * Restart the instance before installation.
 While that is only needed when the instance is still in update mode (and this is the case when the instance was just updated from an earlier version), it's generally recommended if the instance was running for longer period of time.

+>[!NOTE]
+>
+>Adobe does not recommend removing or uninstalling the AEM 6.4.5.0 package.

 ### Install the Service Pack via Package Share {#install-the-service-pack-via-package-share}

 Perform the following steps to install the Service Pack on an existing AEM 6.4 instance:

-1. Login to Package Share within AEM or directly from your browser and download the [AEM 6.4.4.0 package](https://www.adobeaemcloud.com/content/marketplace/marketplaceProxy.html?packagePath=/content/companies/public/adobe/packages/cq640/servicepack/AEM-6.4.4.0).
+1. Login to Package Share within AEM or directly from your browser and download the [AEM 6.4.5.0 package](https://www.adobeaemcloud.com/content/marketplace/marketplaceProxy.html?packagePath=/content/companies/public/adobe/packages/cq640/servicepack/AEM-6.4.5.0).
-   (search for "AEM-6.4.3.0" to find it)
+   (search for "AEM-6.4.5.0" to find it)

 1. Install the downloaded package using Package Manager.

 >[!NOTE]
 >
->**Dialog on Package Manager UI sometimes exits immaturely during installation of 6.4.4.0**
+>**Dialog on Package Manager UI sometimes exits immaturely during installation of 6.4.5.0**
 >
 >Therefore, it is recommended to wait for error logs to stabilize before accessing the instance.
 The user has to wait for specific logs related to uninstallation of updater bundle before being ensured that the installations is successful.
 It generally happens on Safari but can intermittently happen on any browser.

 ### Automatic installation {#automatic-installation}

-There are two ways to automatically install AEM 6.4.4.0 into a running instance:
+There are two ways to automatically install AEM 6.4.5.0 into a running instance:

 A. Place the package into ..*/crx-quickstart/install* folder while the server is running.
 The package gets installed automatically.